tjmahr/adventofcode20/README.md

     Performance tricks.
 -   16a/b *Validating data and finding a satisfying assignment of names.* Book-keeping.
+-   17a/b
+-   18a/b *Different mathematical precedence rules.* Rewriting and evaluating code.
+S3 classes for method dispatch.

 By “book-keeping”, I mean basic programming where I keep track of some changing state like a position in a vector.